luciasalar/predicting_depression_symptoms/project_design.md

 **Models are specified in the experiment/experiment.yaml file** *features in yaml file indicate the type of model*

 * mood: mood within a time window X: Mood is categorical in this feature, silence day is filled by np.nan.
 Mood within a time window X, this time window move across the mood vector from day 1 to day 365, if time window = 3, we'll have mood from day 1-3, 4-6...
-Since sklearn classifiers can't handle nan values, we impute the nan values in the mood feature with mean of the vector (This is not ideal, that's why we want to introduce guassian process in here)
+Since sklearn classifiers can't handle nan values, we impute the nan values in the mood feature with mean of the vector (This is not ideal, that's why we want to introduce guassian process in here).
+XGboost can handel NAN values, but I strongly recommend not to use these boosting models, it takes a lot more time to train, and the result is usually not better than trees.

 * mood change: mood change feature within a time window X: Here the mood value is the average sentistrength value of the day (not categorical anymore).
 If time window is 3, we have average mood from (day6 to day 4) - (average mood from day 3 to day 1)